n-szulc/fingeRNAt/README.md

 <br/>

-**SIFt** translates information about 3D interactions in the receptor-ligand complex into a string, where the respective bit in the fingerprint is set to 1 in case of detecting particular interaction, and to 0 otherwise.
+**SIFt** translates information about 3D interactions in the receptor-ligand complex into a string, where the respective bit in the fingerprint is set to 1 in case of detecting particular interaction and to 0 otherwise.

 Therefore, **the interactions are represented in a unified fashion, thus allowing for easy high-throughput computational analysis**, as they provide a full picture of all interactions within the complex.

 # Installation

-Recommended fingeRNAt usage is in conda environment.
+Recommended fingeRNAt usage is in a conda environment.

 ## Conda environment (the recommended method)